passlock-dev/passlock/packages/create-sveltekit/docs/README.template.md

 > [!TIP]
 > Prompting for an email address during authentication is optional but **highly recommended**.
 >
-> Imagine the user hasn't created a passkey, or they signed up using Google.
-When they try to sign in using a passkey you might expect that they would receive an error telling them that no passkey can be found, but unfortunately that's not how browsers behave.
-Instead the browser/device will prompt them to use a passkey on another different device.
+> Imagine the user hasn't created a passkey, or they signed up using a social provider.
+When they try to sign in using a passkey you might expect that they would receive an error telling them that no passkey can be found.
+Unfortunately that's not how browsers behave.
+Instead the browser/device will prompt them to use a passkey from a different device.
 In my experience this confuses 90% of users.
 >
-> By asking for an email address we can check if they have a passkey registered in the backed or they have a linked Google account.
+> By asking for an email address we can check if they have a passkey registered in the backend or they have a linked social account.
 This allows us to display a helpful message telling them to either sign up or login using their Google credentials.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>